elkl87/timechimp-backend-assessment/README.md

 ## Assessment

-Nu.nl, one of Netherlands most-popular newssites, offers RSS feeds.
+Nu.nl, one of the Netherlands most-popular newssites, offers RSS feeds.

 With the provided API boilerplate, We would like to see you create:
 - an endpoint to query at least one rss feed